Go to main contentGo to footer

 With the support of the Embassy and Consulate General of the Kingdom of the Netherlands

 O S C A R is a powerful physical reflection on the concept of portrait, not only of the three performers on stage, but also of the audience observing them.
-In this work, the Dutch choreographer Arno Schuitemaker weaves three consecutive solos in which movement becomes a tool for exploring identity, memory, and personal experience.
-The show unfolds as a path of emancipation: intimate, dynamic, and deeply human, O S C A R tells of the desire for freedom beyond any imposed limit.
-The portrait here is not a simple representation: it is a living process, full of meanings, capable of bringing out dialogue between the visible and invisible, between individual experiences and collective dimensions.
-A continuous shift between reflection and projection, between self and other.
-Arno Schuitemaker is known for his hyper-physical style, in which dance, visual arts, and club culture merge into immersive and sensorial experiences.
-His works, presented in over 25 countries, involve the audience physically, emotionally, and imaginatively.
-With The Way You Sound Tonight, he received the prestigious “Zwaan” award, the top recognition for dance in the Netherlands.
+In this work, Dutch choreographer Arno Schuitemaker weaves together three consecutive solos in which movement becomes a tool for exploring identity, memory, and personal experience.
+The performance unfolds as a path to emancipation: intimate, dynamic, and deeply human, O S C A R tells the desire for freedom beyond every imposed limit.
+The portrait here is not a simple representation: it is a living process, full of meaning, capable of evoking the dialogue between what is visible and invisible, between individual experiences and collective dimensions.
+A continuous passage between reflection and projection, between self and other.
+Arno Schuitemaker is known for his hyperphysical stylistic signature, in which dance, visual arts, and club culture merge into immersive, sensorial experiences.
+His works, presented in over 25 countries, engage audiences on a bodily, emotional, and imaginative level.
+With The Way You Sound Tonight, he received the prestigious 'Zwaan' award, the highest recognition for dance in the Netherlands.

 Music Aart Strootman; costumes Sarah Nixon; production SHARP/ArnoSchuitemaker

-Arno Schuitemaker performer, creates hyper-physical works where dance, performance, visual arts and club culture meet.
-His carefully layered works explore the interaction between the intimate and the collective, making each performance an immersive experience that unites body, emotion, and imagination.
-Presented in over 25 countries, among his most acclaimed creations: 30 appearances out of darkness, The way you sound tonight (Zwaan prize 2019) and I will wait for you.
+Arno Schuitemaker performer, creates hyperphysical works where dance, performance, visual arts, and club culture converge.
+His layered works investigate the interaction between intimacy and the collective, transforming every performance into an immersive experience that unites body, emotion, and imagination.
+Presented in more than 25 countries, among his most acclaimed creations: 30 appearances out of darkness, The way you sound tonight (Zwaan award 2019) and I will wait for you.

-Stefania Ballone, Alice Mariani, Marta Ciappina, Choir of the Siena Cathedral “Guido Chigi Saracini”
+Stefania Ballone, Alice Mariani, Marta Ciappina, Cathedral Choir of Siena “Guido Chigi Saracini”

 Invisio